ICANN Seeking Mentor for Global Indigenous Ambassador Program

 The selected mentor will receive travel and hotel accommodations, as well as a per diem, for ICANN60 in Abu Dhabi, United Arab Emirates, which will be held from 28 October – 3 November 2017.

-The deadline for submitting an application is 31 July 2017.
+The deadline for submitting an application has been extended to 3 August 2017.
 Applications are available here.